nnashwin/test-flask-app/README.md

 You should see the required packages downloading in the terminal.

 ## Run
-If you have already activated your virtual env (source venv/bin/activate), you can build the client-side application and run the flask server by using the npm script 'start'.
+If you have already activated your virtual env (source venv/bin/activate), you can build the client-side application and run the flask server by using the npm script 'start' from the root directory.

 ```bash
 $ yarn start
 ```

-If everything has been completed up until this point, you should be able to hit a running flask server with the application in your browser [here](http://localhost:5000/).
+If every step has been completed up until this point, you should be able to hit a running flask server with the application in your browser [here](http://localhost:5000/).

 ## Design

-***### Server Side
+### Server Side
 For this application, I wanted a simple data store that can be updated easily yet scaled out in the future.
 Have worked with some sql previously, I felt that a really simple sqlite db file could hold the data created through the create_db script.
 The cool thing about using sqlite is that we can build on the simple structure while maintaining sql syntax / table definitions.
 As we incrementally add to the application, once the data needs grow past a certain point, we can change the connection in our creation script to query an actual sql database in the future.